MicrosoftDocs/azure-devops-docs/docs/report/dashboards.md

 ### Extensibility

-Using the REST API service, you can [add a dashboard](/vsts/integrate/api/dashboard/dashboards) or [create a dashboard widget ](https://www.visualstudio.com/en-us/integrate/extensions/develop/add-dashboard-widget).
-To learn more about the REST APIs for dashboards and widgets, see [Dashboards (API)](/vsts/integrate/api/dashboard/overview).
+Using the REST API service, you can [create a dashboard widget](/vsts/extend/develop/add-dashboard-widget).
+To learn more about the REST APIs for dashboards and widgets, see [Dashboards (API)](/rest/api/vsts/dashboard/dashboards).

 <!---